NehaR-2404/Olist_Ecommerce_SQL_P1/README.md

 ## Project Overview
 This project is a comprehensive SQL analysis of the Olist E-commerce dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 The goal is to extract actionable business insights through data cleaning, SQL queries, and detailed analysis.
 The project demonstrates SQL proficiency, data cleaning techniques, and the ability to interpret results for business decision-making.

+## Data Quality Note
+This first version of the project was built using the raw Olist dataset without extensive cleaning.
+As a result, some duplicate records were included in the analysis.
+In future updates, I plan to clean the dataset (remove duplicates, validate keys, and check for nulls) to provide more accurate insights.

 ## Objectives
 - Analyze the Olist e-commerce dataset to uncover key business insights.
 - Assess customer behavior, including growth, spending, and potential churn.